API Reference

 Return type:

-static construct_tree(validation_matrix: numpy.ndarray) EHM2Tree
+construct_tree(validation_matrix: numpy.ndarray) EHMTree

 Construct the EHM2 tree as per section 4.3 of [EHM2]